 1. Make Grooming Routine

-Make sure you go slow, especially if your cat isn't used to be groomed.
+Make sure you go slow, especially if your cat isn't used to being groomed.
 Be gentle, make the experience positive, and even offer treats to keep your kitty interested.

 2. Start With a Wide-Tooth Comb